Published: March 28, 2024

 4. Qdrant: A vector similarity search engine and vector database.
 It provides a production-ready service with a convenient API to store, search, and manage points - vectors with an additional payload.
 Qdrant is tailored to extended filtering support.
 It makes it useful for all sorts of neural-network or semantic-based matching, faceted search, and other applications.

-5. Chroma: An AI-native open-source embedding database.
-It is simple, feature-rich, and integrable with various tools and platforms for working with embeddings.
-It also provides a JavaScript client and a Python API for interacting with the database.
+5. Chroma: An AI-native open-source embedding database that's simple, feature-rich, and integrates with various tools and platforms.
+Provides both JavaScript and Python APIs.

 6. OpenSearch: A community-driven, open source fork of Elasticsearch and Kibana following the license change in early 2021.
 It includes a vector database functionality that allows you to store and index vectors and metadata, and perform vector similarity search using k-NN indexes.